coinevo/documents/docs/es/commands/README.md

 ### sendmanywithdupes "fromaccount" {"address":amount,...} ( minconf "comment" ["address",...] )

 Send to multiple addresses, requires the wallet to be unlocked.
-Amounts are floating point in QTUM.
+Amounts are floating point in EVO.
 Can send to duplicate addresses which `sendmany` canít do.
 If successful, returns a single transaction ID containing all the outputs.
 Here we send two transactions to the same address:

 ```